littletomato/linchao/readme.txt

 git is a nb version control system
-Git is a hh free software
+Git is a hh free software distributed under the GPL.
-Git is a distributed version control system.
-Git is a free software